QuSpin/QuSpin/sphinx/source/user_basis.rst

-Using `numba` to pass python functions to the `C``` `user_basis` constructor
+Using `numba` to pass python functions to the C++ `user_basis` constructor
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The function methods of `user_basis` discussed above, are passed to the `user_basis` constructor.
-Since the latter is written in `C``` for speed, we use  the (numba)[https://numba.pydata.org/] package to decorate python functions which are automatically compiled to low level code that can then be called by the underlying QuSpin `C``` base code for the `user_basis`.
+Since the latter is written in `C++` for speed, we use  the (numba)[https://numba.pydata.org/] package to decorate python functions which are automatically compiled to low level code that can then be called by the underlying QuSpin `C++` base code for the `user_basis`.

 Data types
 ``````````
-Unlike python, C`` code requires the user to specify the data types of all variables (so-called strong typing).
+Unlike python, C++ code requires the user to specify the data types of all variables (so-called strong typing).
 For this purpose, numba supports various data types, e.g. `uint32`, or `int32`.
 They are typically imported from numba in the beginning of the python script.

 Function decorators
 ````````````````````
-To indicate that the function we wrote in python should be compiled as a C`` code by numba, we use the `@cfunc(signature,locals=dict())` decorator.
+To indicate that the function we wrote in python should be compiled as a C++ code by numba, we use the `@cfunc(signature,locals=dict())` decorator.
 The arguments of the decorator are the function variable signature (which contains the data types of all function variables), and `locals` which is a dictionary containing the data types of all other variables defined and used privately inside the function body.

 In QuSpin, we provide the signatures `next_state_sig_32`, `op_sig_32`, `map_sig_32`, `count_particles_32`; `next_state_sig_64`, `op_sig_64`, `map_sig_64`, `count_particles_64` which are compatible with the QuSpin base code.
 The name of the signature refers to the function type it is designed for, and the integer in the end specifies the data type the `user_basis` will be constructed with.
 These signatures can be imported from the `user_basis`.